wazuh/wazuh-documentation/source/installation-guide/index.rst

 Install Wazuh by following the installation workflow that best suits your needs.

 - :ref:`Quickstart <quickstart>`: Install the Wazuh server, the Wazuh indexer, and the Wazuh interface on the same host by using the unattended installation script.
-With Quickstart, you install and configure the Wazuh central components in just a few minutes.
+With the Quickstart installation workflow, you install and configure the Wazuh central components in just a few minutes.

   You may also download our ready-to-use :ref:`OVA <virtual_machine>`.